 As per the new legislation effective Jan 2017, ionisation smoke alarms are no longer allowed to be installed.

 Although these alarms aren’t as quick to detect small particles, they’re much better at sensing the presence of smouldering flames.
 Many house fires smoulder and emit large particles for some time before reaching the blazing stage.
 The early warnings that photoelectric alarms can potentially provide might amount to a life-saving difference.

 Photoelectric technology that complies with AS3786:2015 is less likely to produce false alarms while you’re cooking or conducting other normal household activities.
-These smoke detectors also lack the radioactive components found in ionisation models.

 Which Smoke Alarm Should You Pick?

 Most Australian fire safety professionals favour photoelectric smoke alarms, but this isn’t just a matter of personal preference anymore.
 In addition to the benefits that you’ve just learned about, these smoke alarms are now the standard across the nation.

 Australian fire authorities from every state promote the installation and use of photoelectric smoke alarms.
 The Northern Territory and Queensland have even gone so far as to mandate that nonfunctional ionisation alarms must be replaced with photoelectric alternatives that are either

 - Connected to the 240 V mains and a 9 V backup battery, or